 Share your Minnesota Bucket List with us in the comments!

 Drive Highway 61 for breathtaking reds, oranges and yellows.
 Drive from Red Wing to Winona along the Mississippi River.
+Stay at a Mansion in Red Wing to really complete the bucket list.

 Watch the raptors migrate south for the winter from Hawk Ridge bird observatory in Duluth.